KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 - The text ends with a period or colon.
 - The text is clearly a sentence.
 - The text is a subtitle, tooltip, transient status message, or placeholder label.
-- The text is used as a label for a radio button or checkbox.
+- The text is used as a label for a radio button, checkbox, or combobox item.

 Otherwise, use title case.